What are the 10 Steps in Performing CPR?

 Step 3: Begin Chest Compressions

 Hands-Only CPR focuses solely on chest compressions and does not include rescue breaths.
 It is designed to simplify the process and encourage more people to perform CPR when needed.
-However, it's important to note that standard CPR with rescue breaths is still recommended for certain cases, such as for infants and children, drowning victims, or situations where the cause of cardiac arrest is known to be respiratory-related.
+However, standard CPR with rescue breaths is still recommended for infants and children, drowning victims, or situations where the cause of cardiac arrest is known to be respiratory-related.

 It's always recommended to receive proper CPR training and certification to ensure you're prepared to respond effectively in an emergency and to learn the appropriate techniques based on the victim's age and circumstances.